EMPAT94/empat94.github.io/gs/v1/intro.md

 "No, I mean, why are *WE* here?
 Why us?"
 (Julie)

 "Oh, you were randomly sampled from your planet with uniform distribution of gender and location.
-Also, your ability to speak, read and write the common language fluently favored your selection to a certain degree" (Betty)
+Also, your ability to speak, read and write the common language with certain fluency favored your selection to a certain degree" (Betty)

 "..."